We wanted to:

 Our goal was to reduce the time spent on manual regression testing (close to zero) and to be able to run our developments on a much larger device pool, which also includes real devices, in addition to the physical devices available in-house before making another release.

-But such a tool is also useful when you need to take over and develop a legacy app, which of course involves a certain level of refactoring – even in such cases, we start with tests related to the affected features.
+But such tools for mobile app testing is also useful when you need to take over and develop a legacy app, which of course involves a certain level of refactoring – even in such cases, we start with tests related to the affected features.

 A Behavior Driven Development (BDD) tool

-As in the selection of the other tools used, in this case we thoroughly went around and compared the available solutions.
+As in the selection of the other tools used, in this case, we thoroughly went around and compared the available cloud technology solutions.

 The following aspects were the most important for us: